MGDSStudio/Processing_multiplatform_project_template/README.md

 Graphic, sounds, music, text files you want to use must be added in the app/src/main/Assets folder.
 To get the full path to this folder from the core module use Interface IEngineWithSpecificFunctions and function getPathToFileInProjectResources.
 See the example in ProcessingMultiplatformLauncher.java

+HOW TO CHANGE THE ANDROID APP ICON:

+Replace the file: app/src/main/ic_launcher-playstore.png with your icon.

 HOW TO DEVELOP:

 Write your main code at class ProcessingMultiplatformLauncher.java inside the core-module.
 There are functions setup() and draw() which work like the same functions in Processing IDE.